jonmartin721/devwatch-github/PRIVACY.md

 GitHub Devwatch collects and stores the following data **locally on your device only**:

 1. **GitHub Personal Access Token**
-   - Encrypted with AES-256 encryption and stored securely on your device
+   - Encrypted with AES-GCM encryption and stored securely on your device
    - Used only to authenticate with GitHub's API
    - Never transmitted to any third-party servers
    - Never shared with anyone